ninadrathod/my_website/README.md

 * **Acquire a Domain Name:** Obtain a registered domain name from a trusted provider.

 * **Frontend Configuration (`frontend/script.js`):**
+    * Get a server to deploy the website and note it's public ip address
     * Update the value of `const PUBLIC_IP`.
     * Set `PROD = true` within this file.